videojs/generator-videojs-plugin/README.md

 #### Install

 By default, the generator will run `npm install` after it is finished.
-This can be a slower process and you may not always need it; so, it can be disabled.
-This may be useful for updating an already-generated plugin project.
+This can be a slower process and you may not always need it; so, it can be disabled (this option is provided by Yeoman itself).

-Turn installation off with: `yo videojs-plugin --no-install`
+Turn installation off with: `yo videojs-plugin --skip-install`

 #### Prompt

 By default, the generator will present the user with a series of prompts to choose various settings.
-This can be disabled.
-This may be useful for updating an already-generated plugin project.
+This can be disabled if you've previously selected values and don't want to change them.

-Turn prompts off with: `yo videojs-plugin --no-prompt`
+Turn prompts off with: `yo videojs-plugin --skip-prompt`

 ## License